Randall County Court Records

 Birth and Death Records

-Birth and death certificates are not court records but are frequently needed in conjunction with family law proceedings.
-Certified copies are available through the Texas Department of State Health Services — Vital Statistics.
+Birth and death certificates are not court records, but they're often needed alongside family law proceedings.
+Certified copies are available through the Texas Department of State Health Services Vital Statistics.
 Applications for birth and death certificates can be submitted by mail or in person.
 Birth certificates cost $22.00 per copy.
-Death certificates cost $20.00 for the first copy and $3.00 for each additional copy requested at the same time.
-Mail requests should be sent to the Vital Statistics Section, P.O.
+Death certificates cost $20.00 for the first copy and $3.00 for each additional copy ordered at the same time.
+Mail requests go to: Vital Statistics Section, P.O.
 Box 12040, Austin, TX 78711-2040.
 Walk-in requests are accepted at 1100 West 49th Street, Austin, TX 78756, Monday–Friday, 8:00 AM – 4:00 PM.

 Randall County Probate Court Records